ece-231l-fall-2019/week-1-github-Rizke92/Hello.md

-Hello My Name is Eric
+## Hello My Name is Eric
+This will my third programming class.
+I look foward to learing C++